• Skip to primary navigation

 You will need the following ingredients to make this Easy Bread Dough recipe (see recipe card for quantities): Bread Flour, Active Yeast, Salt, Unsalted Butter, Water, Milk and White Sugar.

-In a medium bowl, mix water and yeast and mix well.
+1. In a medium bowl, mix water and yeast and mix well.
 Let sit for approximately 10 minutes.

-Stir in milk, then add melted butter, salt and sugar and stir until well blended.
+2. Stir in milk, then add melted butter, salt and sugar and stir until well blended.

-Pour liquid mixture into a stand mixer.
+3. Pour the liquid mixture into a stand mixer.
 Using the dough hook attachment, stir in 4 cups of flour, 1 cup at a time.
 Add 5th cup of flour and continue mixing until the dough is smooth and elastic.
-Occasionally scrape sides of the bowl to ensure all flour is mixed in.
+Occasionally scrape the sides of the bowl to ensure all flour is mixed in.

-Shape dough into the desired shape.
+6. Shape the dough into the desired shape.

 Rod's Easy Bread Dough